 Figuring out what companies want in graduates isn’t always easy…

-However, although the specific skills and experience you’ll need will depend on the role you’re applying for, the same core set of abilities will always be in demand – especially those that will allow candidates to learn and grow within their organisation.
+However, although the specific skills and experience you’ll need will depend on the role you’re applying for, the same core set of abilities will always be in demand.

 We’ve already covered what graduate employers really want, but here are the top skills graduate employers are looking for:

-Some of the top skills employers look for in graduates include:
+Some other skills employers look for in graduates include:

 - Decision making skills